-Housing and Residential Life uses the following method to determine when heat will be turned on in older building with two pipe HVAC system (two pipe HVAC systems can provide either heated water or chilled water to condition living spaces.)
-Unless unusual weather patterns occur, heat will not be activated before October 15th.
-After October 15th, the forecast will be reviewed daily.
-When highs are predicted to be consistently below 70 degrees, and lows consistently below 55, the Executive director of Housing and Residential Life will make a request to activate the air conditioning system.
-A similar procedure applies for turning on the area air conditioning in the spring.
+Housing and Residential Life uses the following method to determine when heat will be turned on in older buildings with two pipe HVAC System (two pipe HVAC systems can provide either heated water OR chilled water to condition living spaces.)
+Unless unusual weather patterns occur, heat will not be activated before October 15.
+After October 15, the forecast will be reviewed daily.
+When highs are predicted to be CONSISTENTLY below 70 degrees, AND lows

+CONSISTENTLY below 55 degrees, the Executive Director of Housing and Residential Life will make a request to activate the heating system.
+A similar procedure applies for turning on the area conditioning in the spring.

-Unless unusual weather patterns occur, air conditioning will not be turned on before April 15th.
-After April 15th, the forecast will be reviewed daily.
+Unless unusual weather patterns occur, air conditioning will not be turned on before April 15.
+After April 15, the forecast will be reviewed daily.
 When lows are predicted to be consistently above 70 degrees, and highs consistently above 80 degrees, the Executive Director of Housing and Residential Life will make a request to activate the air conditioning system.

-Tips for insuring proper operation of Heating/Air Conditioning units:
+Tips for insuring proper operation of Heating/Air Conditioning Units: